Kat9-123/Elite/README.md

 ## Why?
-After finishing <a href="https://github.com/Kat9-123/Asteroids">Asteroids</a> I thought "What if I make another game in the console, but in 3D".
+After finishing <a href="https://github.com/Kat9-123/Asteroids">Asteroids</a> I thought "What if I made Elite in the console".
 First I dismissed it as I thought that I was far to incapable to do something like that.
 After a while of thinking about it I decided to do some research.
 I stumbled upon
 <a href="https://www.youtube.com/watch?v=ih20l3pJoeU">OLC's 3D Rendering Engine</a> tutorial.
 Though
 it was a tutorial for C++ it was pretty easy to convert the core concepts to C#.
 After a lot of tinkering I finally had a functioning renderer (rotation did take me some time to get fully functioning).
 After that the rest of the Engine architecture was relatively simple.

 ## How to play it